 Social anxiety is more common that people think.

-If something like this is happening to you, talking with a qualified professional might help.
+If something like this is happening to you, talking with a qualified therapist will help.

 What is Social Anxiety?